Mrač: Transport

-The I/3 road (part of the European route E55), which replaces the unfinished section of the D3 motorway from Prague to Tábor, passes through the municipality.
+The I/3 road (part of the European route E55), which replaces the unfinished section of the D3 motorway from Prague to Tábor, runs through the municipality.

 Mrač is located on the Prague–Benešov railway line.

 Sights

 The only cultural monument in Mrač is the Mrač Fortress.
 It is a complex of three buildings that consists of a stronghold from the 13th century, a brick fortress from the end of the 14th century, and the remains of a castle.